 The sound is an 'e'.

 Listen for 'a' (aaaay).

-Two lessons on egpphony sounds are part of our free Intermediate Lung Sounds course.
+Two lessons on egophony sounds are part of our Intermediate Lung Sounds course.
 There are also lessons on bronchophony and whispered pectoriloquy, which are other types of voiced sounds.
 We suggest taking the full course (about 20 minutes), but the egophony lesson can be used without the full course.

 The goal of this intermediate course is to expand your observational skills when auscultating breath sounds.
 The course lessons include voiced sounds: bronchophony, egophony and whispered pectoriloquy.
 We also provide auscultation lessons on several types of wheezes, crackles and stridor.
 Each of these lung sound lessons includes audio, text and dynamic waveform.
 The anatomy pages use illustrations to reveal an example of each lung sound (anatomy not yet available on smartphones).

 |1||Vesicular - Diminished|

 |11||Crackles - Early Inspiratory (Rales)|